jasmineiris/cs177_Iro/README.md

 **Iro** is browser-based, interactive, educational game for children to learn how to distinguish colors and count objects within a time-limited period.

+### User Characteristics

+**Iro** is designed to be played by anyone who can:

+- See.
+- Read basic English.
+- Count to 21.
+- Use a web browser and basic input devices (mouse and keyboard).

+### Game Objectives

+On the main game screen, circular objects (balls) of different sizes and colors are floating around in random directions.
+The objective is to count how many **yellow** balls are shown, and submit the answer in a text field.
+There is an effective time limit of approximately 20 seconds, at which point the balls are no longer visible.

 ### Requirements

 - Platform-independent: can be played in any modern web browser at [this link](http://hills.ccsf.edu/~iandroni/cs177_Iro/cluster2/index.html).